Confraternity of penitents: White Penitents

 The most important group of white penitents (who wear a white habit) is the Archconfraternity of the Gonfalone, established in 1264 at Rome.
 St. Bonaventure, at that time Inquisitor-general of the Holy Office, prescribed the rules, and the white habit, with the name Recommendati B. V. M. This confraternity was erected in the Church of St. Mary Major by Pope Clement IV in 1265, and four others having been erected in the Church of Santa Maria in Ara Coeli, was raised to the rank of an arch confraternity, to which the rest were aggregated.
 The headquarters were later moved to the Church of Santa Lucia del Gonfalone.
 The obligations of the members are to care for the sick, bury the dead, provide medical service for those unable to afford it, and give dowries to poor girls.

-Other confraternities of white Penitents have included the Confraternity of the Blessed Sacrament of St. John Lateran and the Confraternity of the Blessed Sacrament and of the Five Wounds at San Lorenzo in Damaso.
+Other confraternities of white Penitents have included the Confraternity of White Penitents in Montpellier, the Confraternity of the Blessed Sacrament of St. John Lateran and the Confraternity of the Blessed Sacrament and of the Five Wounds at San Lorenzo in Damaso.

 Black Penitents

 The chief confraternity in this group is the Archconfraternity of the Misericordia.
 The Confraternity of the Misericordia was founded in Florence around 1240 for the purpose of assisting the ill, the imprisoned, and burying the dead.
-It took as its patron, the city's patron, John the Baptist.
+It took the city's patron, John the Baptist, as its own.
 A second branch was established in Rome at the church of San Giovanni Battista Decollato (St. John the Baptist Beheaded).
 From this, it was also known as the Confraternity of St. John the Beheaded.
 In 1488 it became an Archconfraternity.
 In 1540, it was given the right to annually, on July 29, (the feast of the Beheading of St. John), designate one condemned individual to be set free.

 The confrerie de la Misericorde were established in Lyon, Avignon, and many other French and Belgian towns.
 They assist and console criminals condemned to death, accompany them to the gallows, and provide for them religious services and Christian burial.

 The Royal Arch-Confraternity of Our Lord Jesus Christ (La Sanch) was formed in Perpignan.
 Its primary task was to attend and assist the convicts in their final hour and to provide for their burial.

 The Archconfraternity of Death provides burial and religious services for the poor and those found dead within the limits of the Roman Campagna.
 Other confraternities of Black Penitents are the Confraternity of the Crucifix of St. Marcellus and the Confraternity of Jesus and Mary of St. Giles.